-While I have had no opportunity to interview Mr. Irick since April 30, 1985, the information contained within the attached affidavits (Exhibits 2 - 4) raises a serious and troubling issue of whether Mr. Irick was psychotic on the date on the date [sic] of the offense and at any previous or subsequent time.
-This historical information would have been essential to a determination of the role of a severe mental illness - a mental disease or defect - in his ability to have appreciated the nature and wrongfulness of his behavior, and therefore to the formation of an opinion with regard to support for the insanity defense.
+The information contained within the attached affidavits [the three Jeffers] raises a serious and troubling issue of whether Mr. Irick was psychotic on the date of the offense and that any previous and subsequent time.
+That is, this historical information would have been essential to a determination of a role of a severe mental illness - mental disease or defect - in his ability to have appreciated the nature and wrongfulness of his behavior, and therefore, to the formation of an opinion with regard to support for the insanity defense. . .